scanner-research/tv-news-ingest-pipeline/README.md

 each word occurs in the video.
 It outputs the aligned captions file as `captions.srt`, which is just like any other srt file, but with one word per line.
 Be aware that this component can take a long time to run.

+### Commercial Detection
+This component detects commercials through a combination of black frames locations and caption details.
+This will not work for all videos, but for our use case we have found that black frames occur before commercials, and the captions tend to be non-existent during the commercials.
+It outputs a list of intervals during which there are expected to be commercials, as `commercials.json`.
+Each interval in the list is simply a tuple of the start and end frame of the commercial.